-The Civil Resistance Funders Initiative will foster coordination and sharing of best practices in this work.
-Led by ICNC Senior Advisor Hardy Merriman, this project is made possible with the generous support of Humanity United.
+The Civil Resistance Funders Initiative fosters coordination and sharing of best practices in philanthropic support for movements for human rights, freedom, and justice.
+Led by ICNC President Hardy Merriman, this project is made possible with the generous support of Humanity United.

 A key output will be a new publication in 2023, tentatively titled: Turning the Tide on Authoritarianism: A Funder’s Guide to Supporting Civil Resistance.

-At a time of rising authoritarianism, in which the rights of so many are threatened, strengthening support to civil resistance movements could not be more urgent.
-To this end, this project draws on leading insights from practitioners and scholars, engaging movement-centered funders and INGOs as well as movement-oriented grantees, to develop a comprehensive resource for funders and international advocacy organizations.
+At a time of rising authoritarianism, strengthening support to civil resistance movements could not be more urgent.
+To this end, this project draws on leading insights from practitioners and scholars, and engages movement-centered funders, INGOs, and local grantees, to develop a comprehensive resource for funders and international advocacy organizations.

-Most current publications on this subject are tailored to activists, scholars, or the general public.
+Most current publications on this subject are tailored to activists or scholars.
 The Funder’s Guide to Supporting Civil Resistance will fill a critical gap in the field by speaking directly to the INGO community, with an understanding of professional practices, opportunities and constraints within that sector.
 In addition, the project will promote greater information exchange, relationship building, and communication among staff at movement- and civil resistance-centered organizations in ways that can lead to subsequent collaboration (such as forming communities of practice, running joint workshops, and establishing joint funding pools).

 Goals and Intended Outcomes: